marcelinodzn/DSGround_v1/cursorrules.md

 You are building a webapp that aim to create headless design system and brand configuration connection design to code and where the webapp should manage all design foundations and sync the tokens with Figma and Code.
 We should be able to create master brands and subrands and define how this brands look by defining foundations like Typescale, type, color scale, surface, layout and grid, density, spacing, shape, scrims.. propose others.

+Always follow the project structure  in the README.md file.

 1. Project Definition